ssube/prometheus-sql-adapter/kubernetes/README.md

 timescale-server-0                   1/1     Running   0          9m3s
 ```

 If they are not, `k -n foo describe pod` should have more information.
+The adapter have anti-affinity with one
+another and will not be placed on the same node.
 Database info and errors will appear in the adapter pod's logs:

 ```shell
 > kubectl -n test-schema logs timescale-adapter-579f68b6ff-g5k64